Engr-Hamza-Saghir/PlantApp/README.md

 ## Mock API

 GET and POST operations are handled through [mockapi.io](https://mockapi.io/projects/688875bdadf0e59551ba0845).
-Only plant name and type are submitted through POST; vitals like sunlight, pH, etc. are generated randomly using JavaScript.
+Vitals like sunlight, pH, etc. are generated randomly using JavaScript, Only plant name and type are getting by user and then submitted all data through POST.

 ## Component Structure